 As MATLAB language functions stored in files

-Using functions stored in code files as callbacks is preferable to using strings, as functions have access to arguments and are more powerful and flexible.
-MATLAB scripts (sequences of statements stored in code files that do not define functions) cannot be used as callbacks.
+Using functions stored in code files as callbacks is preferable to using strings, because functions have access to arguments and are more powerful and flexible.
+You cannot use MATLAB scripts (sequences of statements stored in code files that do not define functions) as callbacks.